uzh-bf/financial-calculator/calc/README.md

 Additionally, if the visualization should display the change of a computation across an entire exemplary time-series (e.g., the change of a price based on a changing underlying):

 - Optional: Place any example data files in `data/` (a simple CSV with one column works best, but it is also possible to add multi-column data files) and import the data using `pd.read_csv`
-- Create functionality that applies the "single-datapoint computation" across the entire series, combining the series with fixed inputs (e.g., varying strike price but otherwise fixed black-scholes parameters)
+- Create functionality that applies the “single-datapoint computation” across the entire series, combining the series with fixed inputs (e.g., varying strike price but otherwise fixed black-scholes parameters)
 - Return the resulting series as a result.
 The frontend can then take all values of the result series and display them on (potentially) different axes.